urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 ## Bowl

 The sample of a Gall agent door is always a `bowl:gall`.
-Every time an event triggers the agent, Gall populates the bowl with things like the current date-time, entropy, subscription information, which ship the request came from, etc, so that all the arms of the agent have access to that data.
+Every time an event triggers the agent, Gall populates the bowl with things like the current date-time, fresh entropy, subscription information, which ship the request came from, etc, so that all the arms of the agent have access to that data.
 For the exact structure and contents of the bowl, have a read through [its entry in the Gall vane types